-We have used first-principles methods to calculate the polarizations and piezoelectric responses of BiTeX for X=Cl, Br, I. The piezoelectric response is found to be negative.
-The change in structure under uniaxial stress is described to an excellent approximation by a "frozen triple-layer" model in which the BiTeX unit is internally rigid, while the spacing between these units is modulated by the applied uniaxial strain.
+We have used first-principles methods to calculate the polarizations and piezoelectric responses of BiTeX for X = Cl, Br.
+I. The piezoelectric response is found to be negative.
+The change in structure under uniaxial stress is described to an excellent approximation by a "frozen TL" model in which the BiTeX unit is internally rigid, while the spacing between these units is modulated by the applied uniaxial strain.
 However, the dipole moment of the TL is not frozen, and changes with stress due to electronic relaxation are found to dominate the piezoelectric response.
-The piezoelectric responses are an order of magnitude smaller than those
+The piezoelectric responses are an order of magnitude smaller than those of commercial bulk piezoelectric materials, but the mechanism can be expected to survive in the thin-film limit where standard piezoelectrics tend to degrade.
+Thus, BiTeX could be a promising alternative material for thin-film piezoelectric devices.
+The recent explosion of interest in stacked van-der-Waals-bonded heterostructures provides opportunities for BiTeX as a piezoelectric component in such systems.